mushtary-mumu/text-classification/PROJECT_INFO.md

 Pytorch lightning is used for training the models since it provides a high level interface for Pytorch.
 It also provides a lot of useful features like automatic checkpointing, automatic logging, automatic gradient accumulation, etc.

 The models are trained on Google Colab.
+MEASURED TRAINING RUNTIME: 1h 8m 31s

 ### Results